-1. Pe ersonal Details
+1. Personal Details

 Name :

 Date:

 Base:

-Manager:
+Manag jer:

-2a De escribe your current working pattern (days/hours/times worked):
+2a Describe your current working pattern (days/hours/times worked):

 2b.
-Describe the working pattern you would like to work in future, (days/hours/times worked) and the reason why: 2c. orgar Explain what affect, if any, you think the proposed change would have on the nisation and how, in your opinion, any such affect might be dealt with.
-2d.
-Ha ave you submitted a previous flexible working application?
-YES/NO lf so, on what date and to who was it submitted?
-What was the outcome? e of previous request: ager to whom request was submitted: 2e.
-I v would like this pattern to commence from date Signe d Date

-Manager: Return this section of the form to your employee in order to confirm your receipt of their application
+Describe the working pattern you would like to work in future, (days/hours ltimes

+d) and the reason why: /11103

+2c.
+Explain what affect, if any, you think the proposed chaorganisation and how, in your opinion, any such affect mi 2d.
+Have you submitted a previous flexible working applic ation?
+YES/NO If so, on what date and to who was it submitted?
+What wa s the outcome?
+Date of previous request: Manager to whom request was submitted: 2e.
+I would like this pattern to commence from date Signed Date Manager: Return this section of the form to your employee receipt of their application in order to confirm your

-3. Manager's Confirmation of Receipt (to be completed and returned to employee e) Dear I confirm that I received your request to change your work pattern on: Date I shall be arranging a meeting to discuss your application within 28 calendar days following this date.
-In the meantime you might want to consider whether you would like a fellow colleage ue / Trade Union representative to accompany you at the meeting.
+3. Manager's Confirmation of Receipt (to be completed and returned to employee) Dear I confirm that I received your request to change your work pattern on: Date I shall be arranging a meeting to discuss your application within 28 calendar days following this date.
+In the meantime you might want to consider whether you would like a fellow colleague / Trade Union representative to accompany you at the meeting.
 Signed